owenoromero/Computer-Science-2-Group-6/README.md

 Pisay ASAP!☆ aims to:

-1. Provide PSHS-CALABARZON RC students, faculty, and staff an easy system to pre-order food at the school cafeteria and/or Co-Op,
+1. Provide PSHS-CALABARZONRCIBC students, faculty, and staff an easy system to pre-order food at the school cafeteria and/or Co-Op,

 2. Let users find out the available meals and snacks on that day with a user-friendly interface,